How Johnson & Johnson is helping patients through its compassionate use program

-To help review such requests in the most equitable, fair and thoughtful way possible, Johnson & Johnson partnered with the New York University School of Medicine's Division of Medical Ethics in 2015 to create the Compassionate Use Advisory Committee, or "CompAC."
+To help review such requests in the most equitable, fair and thoughtful way possible, Johnson & Johnson partnered with the NYU School of Medicine’s Division of Medical Ethics in 2015 to create the Compassionate Use Advisory Committee, or “CompAC.”

-It's a first-of-its-kind, external committee comprised of medical ethicists, physicians and patient advocates that provide Johnson & Johnson with a recommendation for each request.
-The committee is also blinded, so it doesn't know the patient's country of origin, race, religion or economic status.
+It’s a first-of-its-kind, external committee composed of medical ethicists, physicians and patient advocates who provide Johnson & Johnson with a recommendation for each request.
+The committee is also blinded, so it doesn’t know the patient’s country of origin, race, religion or economic status.

 Johnson & Johnson gets the final say, but so far, we have followed 100% of the committee’s recommendations, which has led to more than 60 patients receiving access to one of our cancer treatments that has since been granted FDA approval.

 These patients and their families are looking for hope, and they deserve to have their requests treated as fairly and respectfully as possible.
 My understanding is that NYU has already received several requests from other companies that are interested in setting up a similar protocol.